Mouse are common household pests. They hunt after your food, and if it’s out of reach, they will eat up anything they can find.

 Use Steel Wool to Patch Holes and Cracks

-Mice hate steel wool, it’s very hard for them to chew through that thing.
+Mice hate steel wool, and it’s tough for them to chew through that thing.
 While trying to seal all possible access points, stuff some steel wool into the holes, cracks, or gaps and seal it up with something firm they can’t chew through (like silicone caulk).

 If you are looking for natural mouse deterrent options, then the 7 options on this page will absolutely help you in your quest to get rid of mice!